TCH-Gitprojects/TCH-Gitprojects/README.md

 ### Hi there 👋
-### Welcome to my Github
+#### 😄 Welcome to my Github

-### 🌱 I’m currently learning Data Analysis at the Wild Code School and will publish my projects once they are ready to be shared.
+#### 💬 I’m currently learning Data Analysis at the Wild Code School and will publish my projects once they are ready to be shared.

+#### 📫 Feel free to reach me on my LinkedIn

 <!--
 **TCH-Gitprojects/TCH-Gitprojects** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.